 - Airbus: is striving to promote diversity by inviting female high school students to visit its facilities and meet its female employees to discuss their experiences via the Elles du Futur and similar initiatives.
-Also, women's networks and mentoring programs at Airbus are actively promoting a more balanced leadership within the company.
-At present, the chief technology officer (CTO) at Airbus is a women: Grazia Vittadini; - National Air Traffic Services (NATS): hosted a "Bring Your Daughter to Work Day", where sixty 13 to 18-year-olds met with engineers.
-This initiative is part of NATS' Early Careers recruitment scheme, aimed at motivating the next generation of female controllers, engineers and technicians by raising awareness of STEM (Science, Technology, Engineering & Mathematics) related career paths in aviation;
+Also, women's networks and mentoring programs at Airbus are actively promoting a more balanced leadership within the company; - National Air Traffic Services (NATS): hosted a "Bring Your Daughter to Work Day", where sixty 13 to 18-year-olds met with engineers.
+This initiative is part of NATS' Early Careers recruitment scheme, aimed at motivating the next generation of female controllers, engineers and technicians by raising awareness of STEM (Science, Technology, Engineering & Mathematics) related career paths in aviation.

 • Thales: encourages internships and apprenticeships allowing female candidates to gain hands-on experience.
 The company partnered, in 2011, with Elles Bougent, the association which provides networking opportunities for young women and promotes careers in science and technology.
 Under this partnership, over 150 Thales women were Elles Bougent mentors in 2018, acting as mentors and share their passion for engineering.
-Additionally, Thales is actively involved in the annual Réseaux et Carrières au Fémininforum, the Journée des Sciences de l'Ingénieur au Féminin event and various other initiatives promoting careers in science and technology to female pupils, students and graduates.
+Additionally, Thales is actively involved in the annual Réseaux et Carrières au Féminin forum, the Journée des Sciences de l'Ingénieur au Féminin event and various other initiatives promoting careers in science and technology to female pupils, students and graduates.